darrylljk/IntelliGen-HR/README.md

 Introducing a smarter approach to Human Resources.

-HR IntelliGen is your HR AI Partner that frees you from mundane HR chores, allowing you to focus on what truly matters.
+HR IntelliGen is your HR GenAI Partner that frees you from mundane HR chores, allowing you to focus on what truly matters.

 Try it here: [HR IntelliGen App](https://hr-intelligen.streamlit.app/) 🚀